SystemFw/blog/content/staging/paxos-failures.md

 is persisted to storage on each increment.
 The proposal number is then `(counter, process_id)`, and storage servers compare `counter` first, and use `process_id` as a discriminator.
-This specific scheme is not very fair since a writer with low `process_id` will win any ties, and also not super performant as each attempt requires a write to stable storage, but there are more advanced schemes that fare better on both axes.
+This specific scheme is not very fair since a writer with a high `process_id` will win any ties, and also not super performant as each attempt requires a write to stable storage, but there are more advanced schemes that fare better on both axes.

 Lock stealing gives us a fault tolerant version of the property we're interested in: writers can retry Phase 1 until they succeed in